What is Taxicard?

 You can call Computer Cab on 020 7908 0271 (option 3) to see if they can contact the driver.

 To prevent fraud and misuse of Taxicards; members are not permitted to travel without their Taxicard.

 Can I have more trips if I run out?

 Boroughs do not usually give additional trips and you have to wait until you receive your next annual allocation of trips on the following 1 April.

 What do I do if I change my address, phone number or other personal details?

 If you change your personal details you must call London Councils on 020 7934 9791 to inform us of your change of details so that we have up-to-date contact details for you.

-If you have moved boroughs your current Taxicard is no longer valid.
+If you have changed boroughs your current Taxicard is no longer valid.
 You will have to reapply to your new borough for a new card.
-If you meet the automatic criteria for the Taxicard scheme then we may be able to transfer your account and issue a new Taxicard upon receipt of the relevant documentation, please contact London Councils on 020 7934 9791 or email email@example.com.
+If you meet the automatic criteria for the Taxicard scheme then we may be able to transfer your account and issue a new Taxicard upon receipt of the relevant documentation, please contact London Councils on 020 7934 9791 or email firstname.lastname@example.org.